App-vNext/Polly/docs/index.md

 ## How to get started with Polly?

 Polly is easy to install and use.
-You can follow the [getting started](getting-started.md) guide to add Polly to your project and use it for your requests.
+You can follow the [getting started](getting-started.md) guide to add and start using Polly in your projects.

 ## Where to find more information?